 There is no way to objectively answer this question unless we first objectively define humility.
 Right here is where error finds its entry.
 Any understanding of humility which is man-focused is wrong in principle and can only be right incidentally.
 Humility is not submitting to other humans.
 Humility is submission to God.
 While this may involve submission to man, there are times when it must studiously and conscientiously refuse to submit to man.
 The path of humility for Noah and Martin Luther was a path of rejecting all religious authority around them.

 Brethren, let not your hearts be troubled in this matter.
 The true test of humility is not flushing your brain and conscience down the potty.
 It is not setting self aside in a display of pretentious humility that leaves you feeling uncomfortable and frustrated.
-It is not letting men walk over like you were a rug.
-It is not letting others dictate to you how you should live and serve God.
+It is not letting others dictate to you how you should live, think, and serve God.

-The true test of humility is conformity to all the beauties of Jesus.
-And since these beauties are all presented to us in the word of God, it is perfectly legitimate to say that the true test of humility is conformity to the word of God: first of all with reference to Christian character, secondly with reference to Christian duty, and thirdly with reference to Christian teaching.
+The true test of humility is conformity to all the beauties of Christ—his character, teachings, gospel, etc. And since these beauties are presented to us in the word of God, it is perfectly legitimate to say that the true test of humility is conformity to the word of God in these matters.

-In conclusion, don’t let men bully you into displaying less of the beauties of Jesus on the plea of humility.
-That is allowing man’s distortions of humility to undermine true humility.
-Go display Jesus in your life and ministry, and let God deal with those who are offended with you because you won’t sit in their humble box.
+In conclusion, don’t let men bully you into displaying less of the beauties of Christ on the plea of humility.
+Don’t allow man’s distortions of humility to undermine true humility.
+Go display Jesus in your life, your ministry, and your doctrine, and let God deal with those who are offended with you because you won’t sit in their humble box.

 Lee W. Brainard